Htop

-htop is an interactive system-monitor process-viewer and process-manager.
+htop is an interactive system monitor process viewer and process manager.
 It is designed as an alternative to the Unix program top.

 It shows a frequently updated list of the processes running on a computer, normally ordered by the amount of CPU usage.
 Unlike top, htop provides a full list of processes running, instead of the top resource-consuming processes. htop uses color and gives visual information about processor, swap and memory status. htop can also display the processes as a tree.

 Users often deploy htop in cases where Unix top does not provide enough information about the system's processes. htop is also popularly used interactively as a system monitor.
 Compared to top, it provides a more convenient, visual, cursor-controlled interface for sending signals to processes.

 htop is written in the C programming language using the ncurses library.
 Its name is derived from the original author's first name, as a nod to pinfo, an info-replacement program that does the same.

 Because system monitoring interfaces are not standardized among Unix-like operating systems, much of htop's code must be rewritten for each operating system.
-Cross-platform, OpenBSD, FreeBSD and Mac OS X, support was added in htop 2.0.
-Solaris/Illumos/OpenIndiana support added in 2.2.0.
+Cross-platform, OpenBSD, FreeBSD and OS X (now macOS) support was added in htop 2.0.
+Solaris/Illumos/OpenIndiana support was added in 2.2.0.

 htop was forked by several developers as htop-dev, and with support from the original author, the homepage was later redirected to a new domain.